 Brian Russ Law, Inc. provides trademark registration services for clients in all 50 states, including Wisconsin.

-Trademark registrations are important for two reasons.
-First, it’s easier to win if you have federal trademarks instead of only state trademarks (or common law trademarks).
-Second, you can sue for damages in a United States federal court rather than state court.
-This provides you with additional damages and remedies.
+Having a federal trademark registration is important for two reasons.
+First, it’s easier to win intellectual property cases if you have federal trademarks instead of only state trademarks (or common law trademarks).
+You can also file an IP infringement in a Federal Court, which means that you could get additional damages awarded to you and higher remedies.

 A great example I love to use is professional sports teams.
 Their need to have a protected brand name, logo, slogan, and such is invaluable because so much of their team’s value is wrapped up in their identity.
 There are lots of sports teams, but for fans, there’s always “my team”.
-Think about the teams near Madison and McFarland, like the Wisconsin Badgers and the Madison Capitols.
+Think about the teams near Milwaukee and Merton, like the Milwaukee Bucks and the Milwaukee Brewers.
 You can probably picture their logo in your mind, and you know that nobody else is using their names and logos to promote a professional sports team.